Our Board of Trustees

 George Martin

-Philadelphia, PA – George Martin is the founding partner of Martin Law LLC and was the first workers’ comp attorney to be president of the Philadelphia Trial Lawyers Association.
+Philadelphia, PA – George Martin retired from active practice of law in 2023 after 51 years.
+He is the founding partner of Martin Law LLC and was the first workers’ comp attorney to be president of the Philadelphia Trial Lawyers Association.
 He was appointed by the NFLPA and PHPA as a workers’ compensation panel attorney and is among the first attorneys to become certified specialists in PA Workers’ Comp by the PA Bar Association’s Section on Workers’ Comp Law as authorized by the PA Supreme Court.
 He’s the Chair of the Planning Commission of West Vincent Township and the founder of the George and Miriam Martin Foundation which focuses on river and watershed conservation.

 Janet Maughan

-Lancaster, VA – Janet Maughan is executive director of Passport Foundation, a philanthropy associated with Passport Capital, a San Francisco-based hedge fund.
+Lancaster, VA – Janet Maughan is emeritus executive director of Passport Foundation, a philanthropy associated with Passport Capital, a San Francisco-based hedge fund.
 Prior to joining Passport, Janet was managing director at the Rockefeller Foundation, where she directed the foundation’s work on global policy issues.
 She has worked as a consultant to a wide range of foundations, nonprofits and corporations on environmental, sustainability and development issues.
 She was also a program officer in the Ford Foundation’s Rural Poverty and Resources program, and initiated the foundation’s work on climate change, and global environment issues.
-Janet lives with her husband and dog in Oakland where she is involved in the formation of Oakland Neighbors Inspiring Trust, a new organization working to increase racial understanding.
+Janet lives with her husband and dog on the Rappahannock River in Virginia.

 Winsome McIntosh